zack-mendez/fpgators-rtipcv/dev/basys3/impl1/README.md

 - If using IP cores (like `clk_wiz_0`):
   - Go to `impl1/ip/`
-  - Add and regenerate IP cores as needed
+  - Regenerate IP cores as needed
-  - In Vivado, use **Tools → IP Catalog** to repackage or update

 ### 4. Add Constraints